Quick start: Forms

 The sharing link is now on your clipboard, ready for you to paste into an email or post wherever your form users will see it.

-In the spreadsheet, you should see at least one row containing the data you entered in the form (see Try out your form), or more if other users have filled in your form.
-And for each field on your form, there's a column in the spreadsheet.
+Either way you look at your data, you should see at least one row containing the data you entered in the form (see Try out your form), or more if other users have filled in your form.
+And for each field on your form, there's a column in the Responses tab or in the spreadsheet view.

 Next steps